-Since the late 7th century Malmesbury Abbey has been a place of Christian worship and prayer.
+Since the late 7th century, Malmesbury Abbey has been a place of Christian worship and prayer.
 The prayers of the many generations that have gone before us are at the heart of our inheritance today.
 And the legacy we leave to the generations that come after us is built through prayer.

 The Persecuted Church

 Christians are the most persecuted group in the world with an estimated 100,000 Christians dying each year because of their faith – that’s 11 per hour (Centre for the Study of Global Christianity).
-In 139 countries around the world, almost three-quarters of the world’s countries Christians face some form of discrimination.
+In 139 countries around the world, almost three-quarters of the world’s countries, Christians face some form of discrimination.
 Please join us in our services, in our small groups and in our monthly prayer meeting in praying for our brothers and sisters in Christ around the world.
-For more information about prayer for the persecuted Church in the Abbey, please contact the parish office (01666 826666).
-For further resources and information, including prayer resources, go to the Open Doors Website
+For more information about prayer for the persecuted Church in the Abbey, please contact the Abbey office .
+For further resources and information, including prayer resources, please visit the Open Doors Website .